sprihajha/name-that-tune-spotify/README.md

 # Name that Tune - Spotify

-This is a simple demo of how to create a blindtest using Spotify and React.
+This is a simple demo of how to create a Name that Tune game using Spotify and React.

 ## Getting started